 Stroke Diagnosis

 To diagnose a stroke, a physician usually examines the patient’s pulse and breathing patterns.
-Among other things, blood pressure, frequency of heartbeat, and blood sugar are measured.
-The person affected and the relatives or relatives of the patient are asked about the history of the stroke patient, symptoms, and risk factors.
+Among other things, blood pressure, heart rate, and blood sugar are measured.
+The affected person and the patient’s relatives are asked about the stroke patient’s history, symptoms, and risk factors.
 It is beneficial if the date of the first occurrence is known.
 A Physical examination can detect paralysis, impaired consciousness, speech ability, speech comprehension, and emotional disorders.
 Unconscious patients may receive oxygen treatment via a tube in the trachea ( intubation ) along with IV bags for fluid and medications to be delivered by a hospital’s stroke unit.

 Are strokes hereditary?

 At the hospital, nerve function tests can help provide clues as to which parts of the brain are affected by the stroke and how severe the damage is.
 Blood collection and testing provide information on, among other things, blood counts, blood clotting, inflammatory parameters, and risk factors such as elevated cholesterol or blood glucose levels.
-The medical team can then use imaging techniques such as CT Scan (computed tomography) or MRI scan (magnetic resonance tomography) to scrutinize the patient’s brain.
-The radiology scans are beneficial in diagnosing if the patient has an ischemic or hemorrhagic stroke present and detect circulatory disorders or existing cerebral hemorrhages.
-In addition, the cerebral vessels can also be visualized by a CT angiography to detect blockages.
+The medical team can then use imaging techniques such as a CT Scan (computed tomography) or an MRI scan (magnetic resonance imaging) to scrutinize the patient’s brain.
+The radiology scans are beneficial in diagnosing whether the patient has an ischemic or hemorrhagic stroke and detecting circulatory disorders or existing cerebral hemorrhages.
+In addition, cerebral vessels can be visualized by CT angiography to detect blockages.

-Other tests used to check the cause of the stroke and brain vessels affected by arteriosclerosis, narrowing, or thrombosis include ultrasound or duplex sonogram.
-Carotid arteries are also checked for permeability and can be visualized using a contrast medium on a CT or MRI scan.
+Other tests used to check the cause of the stroke and brain vessels affected by arteriosclerosis, narrowing, or thrombosis include an ultrasound or duplex sonogram.
+Carotid arteries are also evaluated for permeability and can be visualized with a contrast medium on CT or MRI.
 An electrocardiogram (ECG) is used to detect cardiac arrhythmias.

 Stem Cell Therapy for Brain Strokes

-Stroke treatment depends on what type of stroke it is and what the underlying cause is.
+Stroke treatment depends on the type of stroke and the underlying cause.
 For ischemic & cryptogenic strokes, doctors need to act quickly to restore blood flow to the brain and avoid further brain damage.

 Stem Cell Therapy for Ischemic Strokes